 going in there and hearing Mama speak you can definitely hear the Love she has for all these

 children.
 She reminded me that it doesn't matter what age you are to make a difference and

 that will always stick with me.
 Mama is 88 and came to Africa when she was 60.
 She is truly an

 inspiration.
 The village and I were welcomed to dinner where we meet some people on the team

 of the Urukundo foundation.
 We also meet some of the children that live there.
 We sung songs

-and we even did a fairly tail story for them.
-The three little pigs and the children was even ready
+and we even did a fairy tale story for them.
+The three little pigs and the children were even ready

 and willing to help us.
-They then danced for us and showed us some of there moves.
+They then danced for us and showed us some of their moves.
 It was very

 nice to be in that environment.